Coldmist-Lu/ErrorAnalysis_Prompt/README.md

-3. The boosted performance from EA prompting is observed in the zero-shot scenario on text-davinci-003 rather than in the few-shot scenario, which indicates that we need to adjust our settings when utilizing other GPT models.
+3. :neutral_face: The boosted performance from EA prompting is observed in the zero-shot scenario on text-davinci-003 rather than in the few-shot scenario, which indicates that we need to adjust our settings when utilizing other GPT models.
-4. Despite its good performance, we show that ChatGPT is NOT a stable evaluator and may score the same translation differently.
+4. :exclamation: Despite its good performance, we show that ChatGPT is NOT a stable evaluator and may score the same translation differently.

 <div align="center">
     <img width="25%" alt="image" src="https://github.com/Coldmist-Lu/ErrorAnalysis_Prompt/blob/main/sources/unstable.png">
 </div>

-5. It is NOT advisable to combine multiple translations into a single query input, as ChatGPT has a preference for former translations.
+5. :exclamation: It is NOT advisable to combine multiple translations into a single query input, as ChatGPT has a preference for former translations.

 <div align="center">
     <img width="100%" alt="image" src="https://github.com/Coldmist-Lu/ErrorAnalysis_Prompt/blob/main/sources/input%20bias.png">